Heavenhood1537/Good-Dictionary/README.md

 dictionary/
 ├── index.html          # Main dictionary interface
 ├── Dictionary1.json    # Dictionary data (30,760+ entries)
 ├── README.md           # This file
-└── docs/              # Additional documentation (optional)
+└── LICENCE             # MIT Free use Public Licence

 🔧 Local Development
 To run locally:
 Clone this repository
 Ensure Dictionary1.json is in the same folder as index.html Open index.html in a web browser